How to sell your house Estate agent fees and contracts

 This means that several estate agents act for you, but only the agent that sells your property is entitled to receive a commission.
 You'll pay a higher fee to go multi-agency - usually between 2% and 3.5%.

-Given that any estate agent worth their salt will list your property on portals like Rightmove, and being advertised multiple times in the same place can seem a little desperate, it's probably not worth paying the extra for this kind of contract.
+Given that any estate agent worth their salt will list your property on portals like Rightmove, and being advertised several times in the same place can seem a little desperate, it's probably not worth paying the extra for this kind of contract.

 This is the period of time you have to wait between telling your estate agent that you want to terminate the contract and this happening.
 The notice period is often two weeks, but you'll also have to factor in the tie-in period (see below) if it still applies.